 Antioch University strongly encourages all students and employees to report accurately and promptly any suspected crime to security personnel and appropriate law enforcement agencies.

-You may view AULA’s 2014 Annual Campus Security Report here.
+You may view AULA’s 2015 Annual Security Report here.